Common stock: Classification

 Common/Equity stock is classified to differentiate it from preferred stock.
 Each is considered a stock class, with different series of each issued from time to time such as Series B Preferred Stock.
 Nevertheless, using "Class B Common Stock" is a common label for a super-voting series of common stock.

+Ownership rights

+Common stocks exist on both public and private markets, however the accessibility differs because only publicly traded companies may have common stock publicly listed.
+Some companies may for various reasons delist some or all of their shares from the public market and common stock may then be converted to limited common stock, other stock or be liquidated altogether.

+Common stocks listings may be used as a way for companies to increase their equity capital in exchange for dividend rights for shareowners.
+Listed common stock typically comes in the form of several stock classes in order for companies to remain in partial control of their stock voting rights.
+Non-voting stock may be issued as a separate class.